 The School’s Study-Abroad Program is available to students in the spring of their third year or the fall of their fourth year.
 The venue for this educationally and culturally enriching program is the International Studies Institute (ISI) in Florence, Italy.
 Headquartered in the Palazzo Rucellai located in the heart of the historical center of Florence, this program has an international faculty, and design studios are taught by local practicing architects.

 Students have opportunities to take courses unique to their foreign experience in Italy while being pertinent to their growth and maturation as architects and designers.
 Students must apply to this program, have a 2.75 GPA or above, and be accepted by both Marywood and the ISI.

 A reading area surrounded by reference books and monthly periodicals is positioned at one end of the first floor studios and provides students with immediate access to information materials that augment the University’s central Learning Commons.

-Beginning in the fall of 2013, all first-year Architecture and Interior Architecture students are required to purchase his/her own laptop for use in the spring semester of the first year of studies.
+All first-year Architecture and Interior Architecture students are required to purchase their own laptops for use in the spring semester of the first year of studies.
 Computers function as important digital tools in the design process, and they have become nearly as omnipresent as textbooks.
-As computer software becomes more varied and sophisticated—offering programs ranging from two-D drafting and three-D modeling to rendering and energy performance anal-ysis—the computers required to run these programs demand certain specifications for optimal performance.
-Our laptop program is similar to that in many schools of architecture and ensures that students will be suitably equipped with a flexible, portable means of basic computing in the classroom, dormitory, and/or apartment, as well as in the studio to work on design projects.
-Student desk storage modules have an adjustable shelf for the secure storage of a laptop.
+As computer software becomes more varied and sophisticated computers require certain specifications for optimal performance.
+Our laptop requirement ensures that students are suitably equipped with a flexible, portable means of basic computing in the classroom, dormitory, and/or apartment, as well as in the studio to work on design projects.

 For current laptop specifications, please see the School’s website.